Roll20/roll20-api-scripts/Reporter/readme.md

 `charactersheetlink|[true|false]` _(default=true):_ if this keyword is set to false, the link to open the token's corresponding character sheet will not display

 `subtitle|[true|false]` _(default=true):_ if this keyword is set to false, the line directly below the character name will not display.
 (This is also the default in Compact mode).
-This may be desirable if not using the D&D 5th Edition by Roll20 Sheet.
+This may be desirable if not using the _D&D 5th Edition by Roll20_  or _Pathfinder Second Edition by Roll20_ Sheets.

 `ignoreselected|[true|false]` _(default=false):_ if this keyword is set to true, the search will not be preset to whichever tokens are selected.
 The report will run as if no tokens were selected, following whatever layer criteria might have been specified.

-`npcsubstitutions[true|false]` _(default=true):_ if this keyword is set to false, the script will not automatically substitute npc attributes for their PC counterparts (ex: npc_senses for passive_wisdom).This is good for sheets that are not the D&D 5th Edition by Roll20 Sheet.
+`npcsubstitutions[true|false]` _(default=true):_ if this keyword is set to false, the script will not automatically substitute npc attributes for their PC counterparts (ex: npc_senses for passive_wisdom).This is good for sheets that are not the _D&D 5th Edition by Roll20_  or _Pathfinder Second Edition by Roll20_ Sheets.

 `sort|attribute` _(default is the raw order):_ This keyword will sort the final list.
 Most of the sorts are confined to the token attributes, since they require internal code and if they refer to a sheet may return poor or no results if the sheet does not have the proper attributes.
 Currently the following values can be sorted on: